-I’ve always loved comedy in any shape or form when I was a boy.
+I’ve always loved comedy in any form since I was a boy.
 Of course, I loved all the old TV comedies like The Dick Van Dyke Show, the Honeymooners, and Laugh In, and the variety shows like the Carol Burnett Show and the Flip Wilson Show, but I especially loved watching the standup comedians like Bill Cosby, George Carlin, Bob Newhart, Joan Rivers, and Phyllis Diller.
 I loved watching them so much that I wanted to be a comedian, too.
 For some strange reason, I would always remember every joke that I heard.
-Of course, I had trouble retaining my school lessons like learning the times tables.
+Of course, I had trouble retaining my school lessons, like the multiplication tables.
 But I knew hundreds of jokes by the time I was a teenager.
 Other boys memorized baseball statistics from baseball cards or knew where all the pretty girls in the neighborhood lived.
-My friend Adrian could tell the year and make of any automobile just by looking at the tail lights or the headlights and grille.
+My friend Adrian could tell the year and make of any automobile just by looking at the taillights, the headlights, or the grille.
 When that became too easy for him, he graduated to airplanes.
 Anytime a plane flew overhead, he would tell us what kind of plane it was and what airlines used them.
-If no one stopped him, he would recite every statistic he knew about it.
+If no one stopped him, he would recite every statistic he knew about that plane.
 He even knew about military aircraft.
 But he still knew his cars as well.

 Anyway, surrounded by friends like that, I wanted to find my niche, my very own specialty.
 Something in which I could indulge to the nth degree.
-In the immortal words of Tina Turner, I never do nuthin’ nice ‘n’ easy!
+In the immortal words of Tina Turner, I never do nothin’ nice ‘n’ easy!
 I decided that jokes would be my forte!
 When we went to the library, I would check out a joke book.
-Every Sunday, I would read the jokes in the My Favorite Jokes in the Parade Magazine religiously.
+Every Sunday, I would read the jokes religiously in the My Favorite Jokes section in the Parade Magazine that appeared in the Sunday paper.
 Since I didn’t speak English that well, learning all these jokes helped me improve my English.
 And I became one of the best spellers in the third grade even though I didn’t speak English all that well.
 My mother, who had the same love for jokes, and I would always tell each other the latest joke we had heard.
 I even read Reader’s Digest just for the jokes.

-So one day, I was invited to a party by my friend Mary McCall at her condo at 400 E. Randolph.
-That’s the high-rise building with the pool covered by the glass geodesic dome that used to by the Lake Shore Drive S-curve until someone decided to straighten out the S-curve.
+So, one day, I was invited to a party by my friend Mary McCall at her condominium at 400 E. Randolph.
+That’s the high-rise building with the pool covered by the glass geodesic dome that used to be located by the Lake Shore Drive S-curve until someone decided to straighten out the S-curve.
 The building is still there, but the S-curve is gone.
-Anyway, I meet, just by chance, Aaron Freeman the comedian.
-Mary introduces me to him, but we already know each other because we both performed at the Clout Club, the comedy club founded by Jim Wiggins on North Lincoln Avenue in 1986.
-Aaron mentioned that there weren’t any really funny books written.
+Anyway, I met, just by chance, Aaron Freeman the comedian.
+Mary introduced me to him, but we already knew each other because we both had performed at the Clout Club, the comedy club founded by Jim Wiggins on North Lincoln Avenue in 1986.
+Aaron mentioned that there weren’t any funny books written.
 I couldn’t help it, but I had to disagree.
 “What about the classics?”
 I asked him.
 Aristophanes and Shakespeare wrote some very funny stuff.
 Cervantes was a very funny guy, too!
 Of course, Catch-22 and Catcher in the Rye are also hilarious.
-I told him he had to read anything by some of the lesser known humor writers, but equally as funny, such as Ring Lardner, Stephen Leacock, S.J.
-Perelman, James Thurber, Groucho Marx, Will Cuppy, Woody Allen, Dorothy Parker, Richard Armour, and Max Schulman.
+I told him he had to read anything by some of the lesser-known humor writers, but equally as funny, such as Ring Lardner, Stephen Leacock, S.J.
+Perelman, James Thurber, Groucho Marx, Will Cuppy, Woody Allen, Dorothy Parker, Richard Armour, and Max Shulman.
 He said he would read them.
 I really enjoyed that conversation with him because I love talking about jokes and funny things that I have read.
-I never met Aaron again, so I haven’t been able to ask him if he ever followed my suggestion and read any of those funny writers.
+I never met Aaron again, so I haven’t been able to ask him if he ever read any of my suggestions and read any of those funny writers.
 Such is life.